usethis::create_package("path/to/mypackage")32 Building packages

 dplyr::filter(df, !is.na(value))

 Depends: rarely appropriate.
-Attaches the package when yours is loaded.
-This means library(mypackage) also runs library(dependency), which pollutes the user’s namespace.
+Attaches the package when yours is loaded, meaning library(mypackage) also runs library(dependency), which pollutes the user’s namespace.
 Almost always wrong; use Imports instead.

-The rule: use Imports and call functions with ::.
+The rule is simple: use Imports and call functions with ::.
 This makes dependencies explicit and avoids namespace collisions.
-If typing dplyr::filter() everywhere feels verbose, you can import specific functions into your namespace with the roxygen tag @importFrom dplyr filter.
-This writes importFrom(dplyr, filter) into NAMESPACE, letting you call filter() without the prefix.
+If typing dplyr::filter() everywhere feels verbose, you can import specific functions into your namespace with the roxygen tag @importFrom dplyr filter, which writes importFrom(dplyr, filter) into NAMESPACE and lets you call filter() without the prefix.
 Use this sparingly: one or two heavily-used functions per dependency, not every function you call.

 # Bad: which filter? stats::filter or dplyr::filter?